mia-platform/documentation/docs/tutorial/fast_data/bucket_storage_support_tutorial.md

     "filePath": "demo.<environment>.delivery.registry.ingestion/2023-06-23T09:10:00.702Z_demo.<environment>.delivery.registry.ingestion_0_5_<timestamp>.txt"
   }
   ```
-  Let's see in details the different informations of the JSON mesagge:
+  Let's see in details the different information of the JSON message:

   * `batchSize` tells the number of messages that have been stored into the file
   * `batchOffsetStart` and `batchOffsetEnd`are respectively the beginning and the end of offsets representing the offset's boundaries of message in the partition written to the file;